 Letter grades are given to students and posted to each student's transcript at the end of each semester.
 A grade represents an instructor's evaluation of a student's academic performance in a course and is determined by examinations and other criteria established by the College and the individual instructor.
-All grades are recorded on the individual transcript and remain as such unless revised and/or removed by action following from the College's Student Appeal of Grades Policy.
-(See Grade Appeals.)
+All grades are recorded on the individual transcript and remain as such unless revised and/ or removed by action following from the College's Student Appeal of Grades Policy.
+(See Appeal of Grades.)

-Grades are posted on the my.sussex.edu (https://my.sussex.edu) portal at the completion of each semester.
+Grades are posted on the my.sussex.edu portal at the completion of each semester.
 Report cards are not mailed home.